anssisaari/debian-router-failover/README.md

 A systemd service to start the failover.sh script is included in failover.service.

+### installer script
+I've included an installer script which does just a few things:
+- Copies systemd service files lte_manage.service and failover.service in /etc/systemd/system and enables them.
+Services are not started.
+- Copies failover.sh and lte_manage.sh to /usr/local/bin.
+- Copies simcom.rules to /etc/udev/rules.d/ and reloads udev rules.

 ### Firewall

 I've included an example nftables firewall in nftables.conf.
 Very